StoneStepsInc/StoneStepsWebalizer/src/vs-projects.md

 sheets described below and listed in the order of their precedence, from lower to higher.

+The webalizer.vcxproj and webalizer.vcxproj.filters files were edited to reference 3rd-party libraries via user macros defined within the property sheets.
+Following top-level macros are defined:

+BDBDir         - home directory of the Berkeley DB source GDDir          - home directory of the GD source GeoIPDir       - home directory of the MaxMind's GeoIP source ZLibDir        - home directory of the ZLib source

+BDBLibDir      - directory path of the Berkeley DB library GDLibDir       - directory path of the GD library GeoIPLibDir    - directory path of the MaxMind's GeoIP library ZLibLibDir     - directory path of the ZLib library

+BDBLibName     - the name of the Berkeley DB library file GDLibName      - the name of the GD library file GeoIPLibName   - the name of the MaxMind's GeoIP library file ZLibName       - the name of the ZLib library file

 ### weblizer.props

 This property sheet contains common settings for all platforms and configurations,